kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 <h1>Provider's GitHub org prefix</h1>

-The need to add a prefix for providers not in the kubernetes-sigs org applies to all the providers being added to `clusterctl`'s pre-defined list of provider starting from January 2024; as of today this rule doesn't applies retroactively to all the existing pre-defined providers, but we reserve the right to reconsider this in future.
+The need to add a prefix for providers not in the kubernetes-sigs org applies to all the providers being added to `clusterctl`'s pre-defined list of provider starting from January 2024.
+This rule doesn't apply retroactively to the existing pre-defined providers, but we reserve the right to reconsider this in the future.

-Please note that the need to add a prefix for providers not in the kubernetes-sigs org do not apply to providers added by changing the [clusterctl configuration](configuration.md).
+Please note that the need to add a prefix for providers not in the kubernetes-sigs org does not apply to providers added by changing the [clusterctl configuration](configuration.md).

 </aside>